telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 ---
-title: Installation
+title: Installation & Update
-description: Basic requirements and installation procedure for Fiddler Everywhere
+description: "..."
 previous_url: /getting-started/installation, /installation/installation-procedure
 slug: installation
 position: 10
 ---

-# Installation
+# Installation and Update

 Fiddler Everywhere is a cross-platform web debugging proxy available for Windows, macOS, and Linux.
 This article lists the system requirements and describe the steps to install Fiddler Everywhere on all supported operating systems.